About Robert Rosenfeld

 In 1998, he founded the Centre for Organizational Excellence (Corex), a leadership development consultancy that worked with senior executives across Europe, the Middle East, Africa, and Asia for twenty-five years.
 From Manager to Mentor draws on that accumulated experience — the conversations that worked, the ones that didn't, and everything learned in between.

-The book exists because, in all those years of working with managers, the same gap kept appearing: organisations invest heavily in identifying mentors, and almost nothing in helping them get better at it.
+The book exists because, over all those years of working with managers, the same gap kept appearing: organizations invest heavily in identifying mentors but almost nothing in helping them get better at it.
 That felt like a problem worth solving.

 A companion volume for mentees is planned for 2026.